Yum-AR/yumar/README.md

 # yumar
-an applicaiton that displays food using augmented reality
+an application that displays food using augmented reality